Quercetin has powerful antioxidant properties and may help protect against certain health conditions, including heart disease.

 Quercetin has antioxidant properties.

-Antioxidants work to protect the body from free radicals.
 Free radicals are unstable molecules in the body that can increase the risk of disease and quicken aging.
+The body produces free radicals through regular metabolic processes such as energy production.

-Many different factors can contribute to more free radicals, including:
+However, different external factors can contribute to free radical production, including:

 - cigarette smoke